-IPXWAN: IPX Over the Point-to-Point Protocol
+5.8 IPXWAN: IPX over the Point-to-Point Protocol

 IPXWAN allows you to exchange configuration information from router to router over WAN networks.
 This exchange of information occurs prior to exchanging standard Internetwork Packet Exchange (IPX) routing information and traffic over the WAN.
 IPXWAN is part of IPX.
-IPX currently supports IPXWAN using IPXCP (IPX Control Protocol) over the Point-to-Point Protocol (PPP) as shown in Figure 4-4.
+IPX currently supports IPXWAN using IPXCP (IPX Control Protocol) over the Point-to-Point Protocol (PPP) as shown in Figure 5-4.
+The IPX Protocol 5.8 IPXWAN: IPX over the Point-to-Point Protocol

-Figure 4-4 IPXWAN over Point-to-Point Protocol
+Figure 5-4 IPXWAN over Point-to-Point Protocol

-IPXWAN requires a router to have a primary network number that is unique to the entire internet, and permanently assigned to that router.
+IPXWAN requires a router to have a primary network number that is unique to the entire internet and permanently assigned to that router.

 Each IPXWAN router must have a router name (file server name).
-This symbolic name given to the router must be from 1 to 47 characters long and can contain the characters A through Z, underscore(\), hyphen (-), and "at" sign (@).
+This symbolic name given to the router must be from 1 to 47 characters long and can contain the characters A through Z, underscore(), hyphen (-), and "at" sign (@).